 '''

-Token[s] is defined to be the token recognized when the machine has reached state s indicates the transition that must be taken when the machine is currently in state s, and has just recognized character s.
+is defined to be the token recognized when the machine has reached state s indicates the transition that must be taken when the machine is currently in state s, and has just recognized character x.

 '''

-For our example, the arrays Token and NextState would be set up as in Figure 8.2.
+For our example, the arrays Token and Nextstate would be set up as in Figure 8.2.
 For clarity, the many transitions to the finished state have been left blank.